-If you’re considering launching a Google AdWords campaign, then you may be asking yourself, “How much do I need to invest to test this out?
+If you’re considering launching a Google Ads campaign, you may be asking yourself, “How much do I need to invest to test this out?
 Is $100 enough or do I need thousands?”

 It’s an important question and I hear it all the time from prospective clients.
 Unfortunately, this question is impossible to answer without further research.
 For example, we need to answer the following:

 - Which keywords will you be targeting and how much do they cost per click (CPC)?

 - What is the time frame for your test?
 Do you need to see results in weeks, months, or a year?

 - What is your sales process and how long is your typical sales cycle?
 Do customers buy the same day they search or does it take months before a purchase is made?

 - What are your typical sales conversion rates?